 Taxable Income Arising in Capital Account

 In most cases, taxable income only arises on revenue items.
-Where tax able income arises on capital items (e.g. gains on the disposal of interests in certain offshore funds) capital expenses are taken into account in Step 2 to the extent that these can be offset against taxable income arising in capital.
+Where taxable income arises on capital items (e.g. gains on the disposal of interests in certain offshore funds) capital expenses are taken into account in Step 2 to the extent that these can be offset against taxable income arising in capital.

 Example 3